rebeccajr/color-clock/README.md

-# color_clock
+# ColorClock

+RGB LED art piece that maps current time to color.

-This program was written in Processing.
+The original program was written in Processing and ported to C++ / Arduino.
 (download at processing.org)

-colored orb that maps current time to color

-current development:
-refactoring code

-future development:
-use logic in burning man art project